Jean Alesi: 1999

 Alesi driving for Sauber at the 1999 Canadian Grand Prix.

-The 1999 Sauber was slower and less reliable than the previous year's, and he had to retire immediately in the first Grand Prix of the season, and also retired in the Brazilian Grand Prix, albeit after having worked his way up to fifth position from 21st on the grid.
+The 1999 Sauber was slower and less reliable than the previous year's, and Alesi had to retire immediately in the first Grand Prix of the season, and also retired in the Brazilian Grand Prix, albeit after having worked his way up to fifth position from 21st on the grid.
 His first points came in the third race of the season, with a sixth place finish.
 At the Canadian Grand Prix he was angered by an incident with Jarno Trulli and, despite the good relationship between the two drivers, accused Trulli of not behaving as a professional driver.
 He had several other retirements following some good qualifying performances including a front row position at the French Grand Prix, thanks to a wet qualifying session.
-During the summer, he was named as a possible replacement for Eddie Irvine as the number two Ferrari driver alongside Michael Schumacher, and Schumacher said that he would be happy to have Alesi in the team Ferrari opted to sign Rubens Barrichello for the second seat, closing the door on a possible return for Alesi.
+During the summer, he was named as a possible replacement for Eddie Irvine as the number two Ferrari driver alongside Michael Schumacher, and Schumacher said that he would be happy to have Alesi in the team.
+Ferrari opted to sign Rubens Barrichello for the second seat, closing the door on a possible return for Alesi.
 Eventually, he signed for Prost Grand Prix and accused the engineers of Sauber of not developing the car or following the advice of the drivers.
 Shortly before the Hungarian Grand Prix, Alesi had an accident that caused bruises to his right leg and almost caused him to miss the race, but he did take part.
 He had another sixth place at the last race of the season, leaving him sixteenth in the championship with two points.